ManchesterJavaCommunity/jmanc/index.md

 i.e. don’t waste time, move around, cross-pollinate groups, and be open to chance encounters which often bring out the most creative of discussions.

-***
+---

 ## What to expect

 ### Cost

 We are providing the unconference to you free of charge.
-You can find more info about how to register for your free ticket [here](/tickets).
+You can find more info about how to register for your free ticket [here]({{ site.baseurl }}/tickets).

 All we ask is that if you register for a ticket you do indeed plan to attend.
 We are aware circumstances change so if you have registered but can no longer make it then please let us know.